 Please follow the steps detailed below to request disability or health-related accommodations for academic, residential life, and campus activities:

 Step 1: Registration

-We ask that you complete the Registration Form on AIM.
+We ask that you complete an Application on AIM.
 You will be asked to upload your most up-to-date documentation.

 Step 2: Documentation